karanidenis/React_web_app/Fashiontech/techinfash/README.md

 ```bash
 npm start
 ```
 This will launch the FashionWebApp in your default web browser.
-You can now explore the latest fashion trends and enjoy using the app!
+You can now explore fashion trends and enjoy using the app!

 ## Contributing
 We welcome contributions from the community.
 If you find any issues or have suggestions for improvement, please feel free to open an issue or submit a pull request.